How Did I Get Here — What Did I Do Wrong?

 Financial Problems

 Financial difficulties like major debt can be incredibly stressful, leading to arguments and putting strain on your relationship.
-This is especially problematic if one party is responsible with money and the other isn’t, and it can be compounded by other issues like poor communication.
+This is especially problematic if one party is responsible with money and the other isn’t, and it can be compounded by hiding poor money management.

 Trauma or Loss